-Your journey through mystical New Orleans’ begins on the corner of Royal and Conti Streets in the French Quarter.
+Your journey through mystical New Orleans’ begins in the French Quarter.
 Choose a morning or afternoon start time and meet your friendly local guide for a narrated walk through the French Quarter.
 Discover the architectural diversity of the area as you pass French and Spanish‐inspired buildings, gorgeous Creole townhouses, ‘Entresol’ houses and shotgun homes.
 Catch a glimpse of a cloistered courtyard and hear of its utilitarian function.

-As you stroll, enjoy tales of New Orleans’ voodoo history and peek into a small shop that specializes in voodoo ritual materials such as herbs, oils and amulets.
-You’ll hear more from your guide about alargely misunderstood religion that still enjoys a formidable presence in New Orleans.
+As you stroll, enjoy tales of New Orleans’ voodoo history and peek into a small shop that specializes in voodoo ritual materials such as herbs, oils, and amulets.
+Hear more from your guide about a largely misunderstood religion that still enjoys a formidable presence in New Orleans.

-You’ll soon arrive at St Louis Cemetery No 1, the oldest and most famous cemetery in New Orleans.
+Soon arrive at St. Louis Cemetery No. 1, the oldest and most famous cemetery in New Orleans.
 Spanning just one square block, this site houses thousands in crypts and mausoleums of varying extravagance.
-Your guide will explain the reason for above‐ground burial and introduce some of the site’s famous residents such as Marie Laveau.
+Your guide explains the reason for the above‐ground burial and introduces some of the site’s famous residents such as Marie Laveau.
 Wander through the labyrinth of graves to locate her tomb, a spiritual destination for people from across the world.

-Your return to the French Quarter passes by the old train station and through Louis Armstrong Park where you’ll visit Congo Square, a historical site from the 1800s where slaves and free people met on Sunday to openly trade, socialize, play music, dance and practice voodoo rituals.
+Take a short break at the old train station.
+Then walk through Louis Armstrong Park where you visit Congo Square, a historical site from the 1800s.
+Here, slaves and free people met on Sunday to openly trade, socialize, play music, dance and practice voodoo rituals.

-Please note that this 2‐hour covers about one mile of the city, so comfortable walking shoes are recommended.
+Please note that this tour covers about one mile of the city, so comfortable walking shoes are recommended.